-New hire orientation is a chance to make a positive first impression that will have a long-lasting impact on your employees.
+New hire orientation, sometimes called employment orientation, is a chance to make a positive first impression that will have a long-lasting impact on your employees.
 According to The Wynhurst Group, “22% of staff turnover occurs in the first forty-five days of employment and the cost of losing an employee in the first year is estimated to be at least three times salary.”

-This means that dropping the ball from an employee orientation perspective can be a major factor in terms of whether employees hang around for the long-term or treat their job as simply a stepping stone onto something bigger and better.
+This means that dropping the ball on orientation for new employees can be a major factor in terms of whether employees hang around for the long-term or treat their job as simply a stepping stone onto something bigger and better.

-A stellar new hire orientation is a chance for you to really make your new employees feel welcome, happier, and more productive.
+A stellar employment orientation program is a chance for you to really make your new employees feel welcome, happier, and more productive.
 Happy employees lead to customer happiness and more top-line revenue impact!
 The question is how do you get them there?

 New hire orientation programs are no longer about filling out forms and signing policies.
 Pushing the envelope means moving beyond merely completing a new employee orientation checklist or hosting death by PowerPoint marathon new hire training events.